golang-leipzig/module-proxy-november-meetup/slides.md

 - very hard to reproduce
 - only achieved archives with equal byte length (compared to proxy.golang.org)
-- hashums were still different (official zips used weird file metadata)
+- checksums were still different (official zips used weird file metadata)

 # But…